itsrosalyn/ICT105-TechTitans-MVP/docs/case-study-brief.md

 ## Lab 12 practice focus

 For this practice case, create a project landing page that explains **AttendQR**, targets campus students and lecturers, and invites users to try the live prototype demo or submit a test check-in.

+# Lab 13 Case Study Brief: AttendQR – QR Code Attendance System with GPS Verification

+## Context

+University lecturers often spend several minutes taking attendance manually at the beginning of class.
+This reduces teaching time and may allow proxy attendance when students ask friends to mark attendance for them.
+Current alternatives include paper attendance sheets, verbal roll calls, and basic QR code systems without location verification.

+## Prototype Summary

+AttendQR allows lecturers to generate a QR code for each class session.
+Students scan the QR code and complete GPS verification to record their attendance.
+The system provides instant attendance confirmation, attendance history, and a dashboard for lecturers to manage attendance records efficiently.

+## Lab 13 Practice Goal

+Use this case to practice sales scenario writing, demo script preparation, user testing planning, testing result analysis, and final improvement listing for the AttendQR prototype.

+## Reminder

+This case study is based on our team's AttendQR prototype and supports the final project documentation and presentation.